A Note on Divisible Points of Curves: Galois Orbits

 \begin{proposition} Suppose $C$ is as in Lemma \ref{lem:integral}.
 Let $S$ be a finite set of rational primes with $\inf S$ sufficiently large with respect to $C$.
 There exists a constant $c>0$ with the following property.
 If $x=(x_1,\ldots,x_N)\in C(\IQbar)$ is $S$-integral and of infinite order with $x^n\in C(\IQbar)$ for some $n\ge 2$, then

 \end{proposition} \begin{proof} The proposition follows along the lines of the proof of Proposition \ref{prop:galois1}.
-Indeed, if all $x_i$ are algebraic integers, then Lemmas \ref{lem:galoisorbit1} and \ref{lem:integral} do the trick.
+Indeed, if all $x_i$ are algebraic integers, then Lemmas \ref{lem:galoisorbit1}(i) and \ref{lem:integral} do the trick with the better exponent $1/6$ .
 Otherwise there is a number field and a place $v$ with residue characteristic in $S$ such that $|x_i|_v>1$ for some $i$.
-By decreasing $c$ we may suppose that said characteristic is large enough in order to apply part (ii) of Lemma \ref{lem:galoisorbit1} to a suitable projection of $C$.
-Inequality (\ref{eq:degreelb2}) is stronger than our claim. \end{proof}
+We may suppose that the said characteristic is large enough in order to apply part (ii) of Lemma \ref{lem:galoisorbit1} to a suitable projection of $C$.
+Inequality (\ref{eq:degreelb2}) concludes the proof. \end{proof}